 Background checking ensures the employer that the candidate has the background, education, and experience claimed.
 This makes the employer reasonably assured that the prospective employee can do the job they are hired to do.

-Additionally, if it is determined at a later date through a background check, that an employee lied about credentials, qualifications, experience, education and so forth, the employer may fire the employee.
+Additionally, if it is determined at a later date through a background check, that an employee lied about credentials, qualifications, experience, education, and so forth, the employer may fire the employee.
 This assumes that the employee signed a statement attesting to the truth of his or her provided information as is the case on all job applications.

-A lot of people have this idea that a background check is like you'd see in the movies, where someone goes through your trash and scours your Facebook page in order to dig up any little bit of dirt possible.
+A lot of people have the idea that a background check is like you'd see in the movies, where someone goes through your trash and scours your Facebook page in order to dig up any little bit of dirt possible.
 But, that's not really how a professional background check is supposed to work.

 What Background Checks Do Employers Do?

 Common background checks include the employer checking these aspects of a candidate's credentials.